So, after 16 months of owning a G3 iPod, I'm thinking of giving it all up and going back to CDs

 Am I alone in thinking this?
 Feeling 'had' by Apple

-Paul Clarke's blog - I live in Hythe in Kent.
-Married to Clare + dad to two, I am a full stack web developr, + I do js / nodejs, some ruby, python, php ect ect.
+Paul Clarke's blog - I live in Hythe in the far South.
+Married + dad to two, I am a full stack web developr, + I do js / nodejs, some ruby, python, php ect ect.
 I like pubs, running, eating, home automation + other diy jiggery-pokery, history, genealogy, TV, squirrels, pirates, lego, and TIME TRAVEL.